voerro/vue-tagsinput/README.md

 @tag-added | Fired when a new tag is added.
 The slug of the tag is passed along.
 @tag-removed | Fired when a tag is removed.
 The slug of the tag is passed along.
 @tags-updated | Fired when a tag is added or removed.
+@focus | Fired when a the input is focused
+@blur | Fired when a the input is blurred
+@keydown | Fires on a keydown event
+@keyup | Fires on a keyup event

 ```html
 <voerro-tags-input